Claude Vivier: Adolescence

-At the age of thirteen, Vivier's parents enrolled him in boarding schools run by the Frères Maristae, a French Catholic organisation that prepared young men for a vocation in the priesthood.
-Vivier recalled poetry being his favourite course, being especially fascinated with the works of Arthur Rimbaud and Émile Nelligan.
+At the age of thirteen, Vivier's parents enrolled him in the boarding schools run by the Frères Maristae, a French Catholic organisation that prepared young men for a vocation in the priesthood.
+Vivier recalled poetry being his favourite course, being especially fascinated with the works of the French poet Arthur Rimbaud and the Canadian poet Émile Nelligan.
 He also developed a strong interest in linguistics and historical literature, studying the mechanics of ancient Greek and Latin, which would later prove influential for his langue inventées.
 His relatively high grades let him rise to the ranks of church postulant, and he began to develop a group of friends with similar interests.
-His grades were ranked the highest in a class of thirty-four at the Juvénat Supérieur Saint-Joseph, with a two-year average exam mark of eighty percent.
+His grades were ranked the highest in a class of thirty-four at the Juvénat Supérieur Saint-Joseph, with a two-year average exam mark of eighty per cent.
 Vivier's first documented poems, including Noël and the dada-inspired Not' petit bonheur (1965), date from this period.

 Vivier discovered he was gay while attending classes and experiencing what he called "l'amour-amitié" towards his fellow male classmates.
-In 1966, at age of eighteen, he had come out to his friends and family, during a time when homosexual acts were still illegal and heavily frowned upon in Canada.
-He was subsequently expelled from the novitiate of Saint-Hyacinthe halfway through the school year; the reason given by the Frères Maristae being his "inappropriate behaviour" and a "lack of maturity", but it is generally accepted by music historians that Christian intolerance towards homosexuality was the legitimate reason.
-Vivier reportedly sobbed for hours after receiving the expulsion notice, believing his time with the Frères Maristae was the only time he was ever truly happy.
+In 1966, aged 18, he had already come out to his friends and family during a time when homosexuality was still illegal and heavily frowned upon in Canada.
+He was subsequently expelled from the novitiate of Saint-Hyacinthe halfway through the school year, with the official reason given by the Frères Maristae being his "inappropriate behaviour" and a "lack of maturity"; but it is generally accepted by music historians that the Christian intolerance towards homosexuality was the true motivation.
+Vivier reportedly sobbed for hours after receiving his notice of expulsion, having believed his time with the Frères Maristae to be the only time he was ever truly happy.
 He would, however, make no attempt to hide his sexuality from then onward.